CrazyLeek/STEP-journey-checker/readme.md

 can be downloaded [here](https://www.transportforireland.ie/transitData/PT_Data.html).
 There are also websites which provide a centralized collection of dataset from all the world such as [this one](https://busmaps.com/).

+## Description of the files
+- `GTFS_Dublin_Bus`, `GTFS_luas` and `GTFS_rail` folders contain the GTFS data
+  to search for public transports and the code is in the `public_transport_detection`

+- `other_detection` contains two classification methods corresponding to the two sub-folders `bayesian` and `machine_learning`

+- `journey_checker.py` contains the overall algorithm

+- `multi_modal.py` handle the separation of a multi-modal journey

+- `useful_things.py` includes objets used by all other components like classes to handle GTFS data or a journey.